Good Vibes Need Hard Boundaries

 15 minutes.
 3 sessions.
 Working app.

 Of course, what I got was bare minimum.
 But from there it was controlled, incremental work.
 Add dark mode.
+Done.
 Add Docker support.
-Add Apptainer for HPC systems.
-Each feature was one focused session.
-No more wall-banging.
+Done.
+Add Apptainer for HPC systems… Each feature was one focused session.
+No more cursing.
 Small steps, clear scope, tangible progress.

 Once I was satisfied with the feature set3, I realized the installation still had too much friction.
-React needs Node.js at build time, but users don’t care about that.
+React needs Node.js at build time, but users shouldn’t have to worry about that.
 So I built the frontend into static files, bundled everything with the FastAPI backend, and published the whole thing as a Python package.
 Now it’s just:

 pip install alphagenome-viewer